AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/mappings.md

 # {{ page.title }}

-This informative section is empty as there is no requirements specification available at this time.
+No requirements specifications are available for this implementation guide.